 In 2001, maze owner Barbara Bull started work on the meditative labyrinth with the help of artist and architect Conrad Heiderer.
-Bull is also the owner of Cherry Point Farm and Market in Shelby, Mich., where the lavender maze is located.
+Bull is also the owner of Cherry Point Farm and Market in Shelby, Mich., where the lavender labyrinth is located.

-The lavender maze peaks in the springtime and continues to bloom throughout the summer.
+The lavender labyrinth peaks in the springtime and continues to bloom throughout the summer.
 Once it dries up at the end of fall, the lavender is collected for future use.
 Throughout the maze, visitors can also find apple, peach and cherry trees, along with other plants that are native to the area, such as black-eyed Susans and wild hollyhocks.

 Barbara Bull explained that the lavender wonderland is not a maze and is intended to bring about peace and calm.